Dallas Appeals Attorneys

 Niles is licensed in:

-• Northern, Eastern, and Southern Districts of Texas
+- Northern, Eastern, Southern, and Western Districts of Texas

 Niles has handled more than 100 criminal appeals to opinion and participated in over 40 oral arguments in state and federal court.
 He is board-certified in criminal appellate law and is prepared to leverage his insights to seek the best possible result for your appeal.